Updated November 2021

 $ pvr claim -c merely-regular-gorilla https://api.pantahub.com:443/devices/5f1b9c44e193a5000afa9901

-d) Log into Panthub.com and check whether the newly claimed device appeared in the dashboard or not.
+Log into Pantacor Hub and check that the newly claimed device appears in the dashboard.

-Step 6: Clone the device to your computer using the Clone URL of your device
+Step 6: Clone the device and use it on your laptop with the Clone URL of your device that is displayed with the device in the Pantacor Hub dashboard.

 $ pvr clone https://pvr.pantahub.com/sirinibin/presently_learning_pelican/0 presently_learning_pelican